Flag of Luxembourg

 Luxembourg had no flag until 1830, when patriots were urged to display the national colours.
 The flag was defined as a horizontal tricolour of red, white, and blue in 1848, but it was not officially adopted until 1993.
-The tricolour flag is almost identical to Flag of the Netherlands, except that it is longer and its light blue stripe and red stripe are a lighter shade.
+The tricolour flag of Luxembourg is graphically almost identical to the flag of the Netherlands, except that it is longer and its light blue stripe and red stripe are a lighter shade.
 The red, white, and light blue colours were derived from the coat of arms of the House of Luxembourg.